MicrosoftDocs/azure-docs/articles/marketplace/cloud-partner-portal-orig/cloud-partner-portal-azure-private-skus.md

 Managing private audiences
 -------------------------

-You can add or remove subscriptions to an existing private offer using the Cloud Partner Portal API without having to republish the offer.
-Depending on the number of audience members to update you can either:
+**In order to update the audience without re-publishing the entire offer you make the audience changes you want (using either the UI or the API) and then initiate the "Sync Private Audiences" action.**

-1. Manage 10 or fewer audience members directly from the Cloud Partner Portal UI,
+If your audience is 10 or fewer subscriptions, you can manage it entirely using the CPP UI.

-2. Manage up to 20,000 audience members by uploading a `.csv` file to the Cloud Partner Portal, *or*
+If your audience is more than 10 subscriptions, you can manage it using a CSV file that you can either upload to the CPP UI or using the API.

-3. Manage any number of audience members directly through the Cloud Partner Portal API, as described below.
+If you are using the API and don't want to maintain a CSV file, you can manage the audience directly using API per the instructions below.

 > [!NOTE]
 > Use the Azure subscription ID (Plans and SKUs) or Tenant ID (Plans only) to add an audience to your private offer.

 ###  Managing subscriptions with the API

+You can use the API to either upload a CSV or manage your audience directly (without using a CSV).
 In general, you simply need to retrieve your offer, update the `restrictedAudience` object, then submit those changes back to your offer in order to add or remove audience members.

 Here's how to programmatically update your audience list: